Pricing Guide

 Updated March 2026By CJ Emerson

-Voice over rates make more sense once you stop looking for a universal flat price.
-Different categories are quoted differently because the risk, usage, and workflow are different.
+Voice over rates and voice acting rates make more sense once you stop looking for a universal flat price.
+Commercial usage, game sessions, narration scope, and revision pressure all change what practical voice over pricing should look like.

 Voice over rates in 2026 are usually driven by category, usage, session workflow, and revision scope.
-Commercial work is typically usage-based, while narration, e-learning, and game work often center on runtime, session time, or project scope.
+Commercial voice over is typically usage-based, while narration, e-learning, and game work are more often scoped around runtime, session time, or project complexity.

 Hear the Work

-Audio proof should arrive before anyone asks for blind trust.
+Audio proof should arrive before anyone asks for trust.

 Commercial Reel